Read these free PH history books before your next quiz bee | Lifestyle.INQ

 Sharing a reading session with a sibling or a cousin for their first history class?
 A more digestible work for younger readers, Leandro Fernandez’s book feels like a non-intimidating dialogue—complete with enticing illustrations—for those brushing up on their basic nuggets.
 Stories include the early revolts, our forefathers, and the Katipunan’s timeline.
 There’s even a special chapter titled “The Story of Three Great Filipinos” dedicated to Filipino poet Francisco Baltazar, Father Pedro Pelaez, and Father Jose Burgos.

-Read it via The Filipinas Heritage Library.
+Read it via The Filipinas Heritage Library

 “Kartilyang Makabayan: Mga Tanong at Sagot Ukol Kay Andrés Bonifacio at sa KKK” by Hermenegildo Cruz

 Meanwhile, in the Andres Bonifacio department, there are still questions that are rarely tapped into.
 Good thing Hermenegildo Cruz—historian and founding member of Union Obrera Democratica—decided to craft a book specifically focused on his life and the Katipunan, saving you one (or more) Google searches with every page.
-What was Andres Bonifacio’s early life like?
+What was Bonifacio’s early life like?
 How did the Katipunan acquire members?
 What were Jose Rizal’s thoughts on it?
 Sometimes, history is more easily remembered with questions.

 Your subscription could not be saved.
 Please try again.